CogentRedTester/mpv-file-browser/addons/README.md

 The first parser for which `can_parse` returns true will be selected as the parser for that directory.

 The `parse` method will then be called on the selected parser, which is expected to return either a table of list items, or nil.
-If nil is returned, then the browser will move to the root, otherwise if an empty table is returned the browser will treat the directory as empty.
+If nil is returned, then the browser will attempt to load the directory from the next parser for which `can_parse` return true, otherwise if an empty table is returned the browser will treat the directory as empty.
+To be specific file-browser doesn't call parse directly, it calls the `parse_or_defer` method, as described in the [below](#utility-functions) table.

 Additionally, parse can return two values after the list; these values will be evaluated into booleans, and will be used to determine if the output of the parser requires additional filtering and sorting, respectively.
 This can be useful if you choose to filter or sort the script yourself, or if the directory does not conform to standard filesystem rules (such as dvd-browser).